 This hormonal problem can also lead to weight gain as the production of androgen or the male hormone increases due to insulin resistance.
 The high levels of insulin in the body are the reason for the increased production of the male hormone in women with PCOS or polycystic ovarian syndrome.2

-Menopause is a natural condition that women in their 40s go through as their ovaries stop producing estrogen
+Menopause is a natural condition that women in their 40s go through as their ovaries stop producing estrogen and progesterone.

 Hormonal changes occur in a woman’s body during this period, which could be the reason for weight gain.
 However, age, slow metabolism, and lifestyle factors can also play a role in gaining weight when a woman is in her 40s or 50s.
 Usually, the weight gain is seen around the abdomen.3